senocular/skuler/README.md

 ------------

 - With keyboard shortcuts, lightness depends on saturation.
 To get full lightness (white/black) you need to fully desaturate first.
 In other words, the arrow keys are a direct coorelation of the location of the selection within the triangle color picker.
+- Undo will undo strokes as well as saturation and lightness settings, but selected swatch or pen size.
 - Color triangle doesn't register when interaction moves off the visible area of the triangle.
-Probably won't fix
+Probably won't fix.